junhyukhan/junhyukhan.github.io/content/posts/ipad-as-dev-machine.md

 The setup was actually very simple and required almost no tweaking for a minimal dockerized dev environment.

+*The experience is surprisingly great which makes me want to get a 13 inch m4 ipad pro... having a function row with an esc key sounds amazing...*

 ### host (macbook at home)
 ```
 # First, install Coder